makersacademy/CV/README.md

 **Lead Developer** ~ _June 2019 to Present_

-Most recently building and architecting the second version of the tech platform, principally the backend.
-Working in Typescript with the NestJS framework and exploring metaprogramming and code-generation.
+Architecting, building and launching the second version of the platform, principally the backend.
+Working in Typescript with the NestJS framework.
+Exploring metaprogramming and code-generation.

 **Software Developer** ~ _Jan 2018 to June 2019_

-On arrival, refactoring a pure javascript node (express) backend in Typescript and migrating the front-end platform from Angular to React.
+Refactoring a pure javascript node (express) backend in Typescript and migrating the front-end platform from Angular to React.
 Delivering new features and components.
 Also responsible for managing deployments and maintenance.

 ### Lab49 (Technology Consultancy), London